 Overdue Books & Fines:

-If you do not return an item by the due date, the fine is $1.00 per day for 1-day, 3-day and 2-week materials and $1.00 per hour for 2-hour materials.
+If you do not return an item by the due date, the fine is $1.00 per day for 1-day, 3-day and term loans and $1.00 per hour for 2-hour loans.
 These fine amounts are in line with those assessed at other Calgary post-secondary libraries.

 Cell Phones & Pagers